NanoComp/meep/doc/README.md

 file or the docstrings in the source, and rebuilding the project, in order to update the documentation.

+Unlike the Python API document, the Scheme API document (`doc/docs/Scheme_User_Interface.md`) has no `.md.in` template or generator; it is maintained by hand, so edits should be made directly to that file.

-The view an auto-updating version of the documentation, run the following command from the top-level MEEP repository tree:
+To view an auto-updating version of the documentation, run the following command from the top-level MEEP repository tree:

 ```